Trauma Therapy In Pembroke Pines, FL and online

 Fear of telling others what happened to you

-Many men often have never told anyone their experiences before starting therapy.
+Many men have never told anyone about their experiences before starting therapy.
 Therapy provides a confidential and safe space, at your time and pace, to heal from trauma.

 How does trauma affect women?

-Trauma can affect women in many different ways.
-Some of these ways are:
+Trauma can affect women in many different ways, including:

 Chronic anxiety, panic, and overwhelm